C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 As only the target grid dimensions are needed to allocate the target fields, this is done right after the definition of the target grid.
-Then the namelist 'INPUT_FLAKE' is read to define the path and the filename of the raw lake data.
+Then the namelist `INPUT_FLAKE` is read to define the path and the filename of the raw lake data.
 Also the names of the buffer and the output file for the consistency check are given.
 Once more the dimensions of the raw data are needed to allocate the raw data correctly; these dimensions are